“27. Temple Ordinances for the Living,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 All the promised blessings of the endowment are in force both in this life and for eternity.
 The fulfillment of these blessings depends on faithfulness to the gospel of Jesus Christ.

-During the initiatory, the member is authorized to wear the temple garment.
+During the initiatory, the member covenants to wear the temple garment.
 The garment represents his or her personal relationship with God and the commitment to obey covenants made in the temple.
 When members are faithful to their covenants and wear the garment properly throughout their lives, it also serves as a protection.
 For information about wearing and caring for the garment, see 38.5.5.

 In the second part of the endowment, the plan of salvation is taught, including the Creation, the Fall of Adam and Eve, the Atonement of Jesus Christ, the Apostasy, and the Restoration.
 Members also receive instruction on how to return to the Lord’s presence.

 In the endowment, members are invited to make sacred covenants as follows:

 Live the law of obedience and strive to keep Heavenly Father’s commandments.